(UNCLASSIFIED)

 b.
 Concept of Operations

 1st Platoon conducts a decentralized raid operation across three independent squad objectives in AO HERRERA.
-Each squad establishes its own squad ORP, conducts leader's recon, sets a squad-internal support element, and assaults the small REAPER node.
+Each squad executes its own squad-level raid on its assigned REAPER node.
 3rd Squad is the main effort.
 Squads do not wait on adjacent squads; each executes its own actions on contact per SOP and reports.

 c.
 Scheme of Fires